Danasalar/A-R-2020-04/README.md

 # Projekt-Python
-I haven't decided yet on what project to do :(
+I haven't decided yet what project to do. :(